alibagher/myChangesChrome/README.md

 # Task: Chromium Extension APIs
 Task for RedBrick (Shift) Lead Software Developer (Chromium).

+# BUILD DEPS
+Only need to add dependency to 'chrome/browser/extensions/BUILD.gn' because higher deps depend on this file, so utilities will be included.

+# Chromium version
+62.0.3202.66

+# platform
+MacOS

 # isFirstRun
 The official documentation (https://www.chromium.org/developers/how-tos/getting-around-the-chrome-source-code/#application-startup ) clearly indicates that on startup of the browser, the BrowserMain function in `chrome/browser/browser_main.cc` does common browser initialization.
 This is a good location to place the initialization of `isFirstRun`, which is to write to local file a boolean indicating first run or no.